airswap/airswap-about/take-liquidity/embed-airswap.md

 ## Render an existing signed order

-To initiate the Taker flow you would need to pass the full order object.
+To initiate the Taker flow, you need to pass the full order object.
 The `onSwap` callback function will be triggered when the taker fills the order and passes the hash of the transaction as an argument.

 ```TypeScript
 window.AirSwapTrader.render(